NVIDIA-Merlin/Merlin/examples/Building-and-deploying-multi-stage-RecSys/README.md

 ## Running the Example Notebooks

 Merlin docker containers are available on http://ngc.nvidia.com/catalog/containers/ with pre-installed versions.
-For ` Deploying-multi-stage-RecSys` example notebooks we used `merlin-tensorflow-inference` container that has NVTabular with TensorFlow and Triton Inference support.
+For `Building-and-deploying-multi-stage-RecSys` example notebooks we used `merlin-tensorflow-inference` container that has NVTabular with TensorFlow and Triton Inference support.

 To run the example notebooks using Docker containers, do the following: